Skip to content

 What does it stop?

-Registering with the Mail Preference service will stop most unsolicited consumer advertising material addressed to individuals personally and delivered to their home address by post.
+Registering will stop most unwanted consumer advertising material (junk mail) addressed to individuals personally and delivered to their home address by post.

-MPS cannot stop unaddressed leaflets, items addressed to "The Occupier", "The Householder" or a business, nor free newspapers and inserts in magazines and bills.
+MPS cannot stop unaddressed leaflets, items addressed to 'the occupier', or 'the householder' or a business - nor free newspapers and inserts in magazines and bills.
 Some local mailings may also not be stopped.

-It may not stop mail from overseas: organisations will often base themselves overseas in order to avoid legal and self regulatory restrictions.
+It may not stop mail from overseas: Organisations will often base themselves overseas to avoid legal restrictions.

 Contact: